Large Language Model-Based Agents for Software Engineering: A Survey

 The collaboration mechanism is essential for multi-agent systems, which can significantly impact the effectiveness and costs of the entire system.
-In particular, the collaborative mechanisms of existing multi-agent systems for SE tasks can be categorized into four types: layered structure, circular structure, tree-like structure, and star-like structure.
+In particular, the collaborative mechanisms of existing multi-agent systems for SE tasks can be categorized into four types: layered structure, circular structure, star-like structure, tree-like structure, and mesh structure.
 Figure~\ref{fig:multi-agent-collaboration} illustrates each structure.

-\headt{A. Layered Structure.} It is a hierarchical structure, where tasks are decomposed into several sub-stages and each is assigned to a specific agent or a group of agents selected from the agent pool.
-Agents between different stages collaborate in a sequential manner, \ie{} they receive intermediate results from agents in the previous stage as input and produce their processed data to agents in the next stage.
-For example, the workflow within agents of~\cite{AutoCodeRover, AgentFL, ICAA, low-code-llm, WhiteFox, aisd} is a simple chain, where each agent focuses on its own sub-task and only interacts with adjacent agents.
+\headt{Layered Structure.} It is a hierarchical structure, where tasks are decomposed into several sub-stages and each is assigned to a specific agent or a group of agents selected from the agent pool.
+Agents between different stages collaborate sequentially, \ie{} they receive intermediate results from agents in the previous stage as input and produce their processed data to agents in the next stage.
+For example, the workflow within many agents~\cite{AutoCodeRover, AgentFL, ICAA, low-code-llm, WhiteFox, aisd, self-edit, LLM4DFA, SRepair, SpecRover, DEIBASE, sami, rasheed, VisionDroid} is a simple chain, where each agent focuses on its own sub-task and only interacts with adjacent agents.
 In addition, agents can also refer to the message produced by the previous non-adjacent agents~\cite{MetaGPT, CodeS, MapCoder}.
 In the sequential workflow, each sub-task can also be handled by a group of agents~\cite{Flows, MARE}.
-In~\cite{tang2024codeagent, ChatDev, CTC}, each sub-task is solved by the conversation between two agent roles.
-LCG~\cite{lcg} and AgileCoder~\cite{AgileCoder} incorporate even more agents in a single stage.
+In~\cite{tang2024codeagent, ChatDev, CTC, MACNET}, each sub-task is solved by the conversation between two agent roles.
+FlowGen~\cite{lcg} and AgileCoder~\cite{AgileCoder} incorporate even more agents in a single stage.
 In addition to interactive collaboration, another scenario involves agents within the same layer working in parallel to offer their solutions.
 These solutions are then combined and passed down to the next layer.
-For example, GPTLENS~\cite{GPTLENS} employs several auditors to present possible vulnerable functions individually in the generation stage.
-The work~\cite{li2024agents} incorporates the majority voting mechanism.
+For example, GPTLens~\cite{GPTLENS} employs several auditors to present possible vulnerable functions individually in the generation stage.
+AgentForest~\cite{li2024agents} incorporates the majority voting mechanism.
 DyLAN~\cite{liu2023dynamic} formulates the LLM-agent collaboration structure into a multi-layered feed-forward network.

-\headt{B. Circular Structure.} This structure typically manifests as multi-turn dialogues or integrates the feedback mechanism within the overall collaborative processes among agents.
-The feedback loop facilitates the refinement of the agents' outputs through iterative cycles.
-The circular structure may consist of dual roles in a dialogue or extend to multiple roles, which results in a more complex iterative circle.